andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 }
 ```

-Create a container with conditional rendering on the same level with the header and content containers.
-Add *Dismiss* button that hides the strip by changing the value of `doShowReservConfirmation`.
-Add *Go to reservations* that also changes view to Reservations:
+Create a container with conditional rendering on the same level as the header and content containers.
+Add a *Dismiss* button that hides the strip by changing the value of `doShowReservConfirmation`.
+Add *Go to reservations* button, which also changes the view to *Reservations*:

 ```html {1,5,8}
 <div v-if="doShowReservConfirmation">